Thin Film Deposition System

 - Glove Box

-The ALD150LX™ process chamber can be configured for purely thermal or plasma-enhanced ALD (plasma optional).
-Our unique perpendicular flow design enables isolated, uniform precursor delivery, and promotes increased precursor utilization as well as mean time between service intervals.
+The ALD150LX process chamber can be configured for purely thermal or plasma-enhanced ALD.
+A combination of metal and differentially pumped elastomer seals prevent atmospheric components (i.e., N2, O2 and H2O) from entering the reaction zone where the substrate is located, thereby promoting a UHP process environment.
+In particular, UHP conditions reduce the levels of background oxygen impurities to limit exposures before, during and after film growth for high-quality non-oxide based materials, as well as their interfaces.
+Oxygen impurities are also a source of parasitic CVD during oxide film growth.
+Our unique perpendicular flow design enables isolated, uniform precursor delivery, and promotes increased precursor utilization as well as longer mean times between service intervals.
 To avoid unwanted material buildup and particulate formation inside delivery channels, four separate chamber inlets (not including plasma) are available for precursor isolation.
 For example, separate inlets can be used to isolate metal organic precursors and co-reactants to prevent deposition in delivery lines and valves.

 - Plasma-Enhanced ALD (PEALD) configuration optional